 If you have high income and very few deductions, you can expect to pay more tax on your IRA distribution than someone who has less income and more deductions.

 You can also avoid the penalty if you "undo" your contribution and take it back before that year's extended due date for your tax return.
-This move, however, would mean more taxable income to you in that year.
+That move, however, would mean more taxable income to you in that year.
 You can't claim a tax deduction for the reclaimed contribution.

 Required Minimum Distributions

 You can't take distributions too early, nor can you sit on your IRA and leave it untouched, growing and gaining forever.
 If you reached age 70 1/2 in 2019 or earlier, then you must begin taking required minimum distributions (RMDs).
-If you reach age 70 1/2 in 2020 or later, you must begin taking RMDs by April 1 of the year you turn 72.
+If you reach age 70 1/2 in 2020 or later, you must begin taking RMDs by April 1 after the year you turn 72.

 You can begin taking RMDs early to spread the tax hit out over more years.
 Nothing says you have to wait to age 70 1/2.
 You just don't want to do it before you reach age 59 1/2.